AdSense Auto Ads vs. Custom Placement: Why I Chose to Control Every Ad on This Site

 How It Works

 Every blog post is processed through a Liquid template (_includes/post_content_with_ads.html) before it’s rendered.
-That template walks through the HTML output of the post and counts content elements:
+A Nokogiri-backed filter walks through the HTML output of the post and counts content elements:

 After every 7th element, an ad unit is injected.
 That threshold is controlled by a single value in _config.yml: